kleros/arbitrable-contract-libraries/README.md

     }
 ```

 We can access the dispute data of the transaction by reading its ItemData.
-This informations is stored in the items mapping by the id we have provided (`TX_ID`).
+This information is stored in the items mapping by the id we have provided (`TX_ID`).
 Above we check that the transaction was not disputed.

 We are ready to create disputes now.
 If the `payer` reclaimed the funds, by sending the cost of arbitration to the contract, the `payee` can ask for arbitration: